theothergraham/log-api/doc/architecture.md

 - Lines longer than buffer size are not supported.
 - Log file encoding is ASCII and/or UTF-8.
 - EOL can be LF or CRLF.
-- Query param and/or POST form input.
+- Path + Query param input.
 - JSON output.

 # Request